Magical Town San Cristóbal de las Casas

 • Take the tourist streetcar tour.

-• Taste craft beer
+• Taste craft beer.

 • Visit the tourist centers El Arcotete, Gruta del Mamut and Grutas de Rancho Nuevo.